Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Introduction

 However, both class-one and class-two approaches have significant limitations.
 In class-one approaches, all the fruitful covariate information will be discarded when handling missing outcomes, which can substantially decrease statistical efficiency.
 For class-two approaches, previous simulation studies have shown that the corresponding type-I error rates are often either inflated or conservative, even under some simple settings \citep{ivanova2022randomization}.
 This is because class-two approaches adopt an empirical model-based strategy for incorporating covariate information and fail to stick to the randomization design.
 To our knowledge, in design-based causal inference, there is no existing framework for handling outcome missingness that can both incorporate covariate information and rigorously follow the original randomization design.

 Our work fills this gap by systematically investigating the outcome missingness problem in design-based causal inference.
-Specifically, the main contributions of our work include: \begin{itemize} \item We use the potential outcomes framework to propose a general outcome missingness mechanism that can facilitate finite-population-exact randomization tests for Fisher's sharp null (one of the most fundamental and common null hypotheses in design-based causal inference).
-We show that the proposed outcome missingness mechanism is flexible enough to cover many existing flexible outcome missingness mechanisms as special cases and is nearly the minimal (weakest) assumption required for finite-population-exact hypothesis testing with missing outcomes.
+Specifically, the main contributions of our work include: \begin{itemize} \item We use the potential outcomes framework to propose a general outcome missingness mechanism that can facilitate finite-population-exact randomization tests of no treatment effect in design-based causal inference.
+We show that the proposed outcome missingness mechanism is flexible enough to cover many existing outcome missingness mechanisms as special cases.

-\item Built upon the above missingness mechanism, we propose a general framework called ``imputation and re-imputation" for constructing finite-population-exact randomization tests for Fisher's sharp null with outcome missingness.
-Our framework can incorporate any existing missing outcomes imputation algorithms (from simple linear models to advanced machine learning algorithms) to fully use the covariate information to increase power and meanwhile guarantee finite-population-exact control of type-I error rate, even with unobserved covariates or interference in the outcome missingness mechanism.
-To our knowledge, this is the first design-based hypothesis testing framework that can both incorporate covariate information when handling missing outcomes and rigorously follow the original randomization design.
+\item Built upon the above missingness mechanism, we propose a general framework called ``imputation and re-imputation" for constructing randomization tests of no treatment effect with outcome missingness.
+Our framework can incorporate any existing missing outcomes imputation algorithms (from simple linear models to advanced machine learning algorithms) to leverage covariate information during imputation and meanwhile guarantee finite-population-exact type-I error rate control, even when the imputation algorithm or model was misspecified or when unobserved covariates or interference exists in the missingness mechanism.
+This is also the first design-based causal testing framework that can both 1) incorporate covariate information when handling missing outcomes and 2) rigorously follow the randomization design.

 \item We extend our framework to allow conducting covariate adjustment in finite-population-exact randomization tests with missing outcomes, seeking to further increase power.
-Some other recent studies have made important advances in covariate adjustment with outcome missingness for studying the super-population average treatment effect or Neyman's weak null (e.g., \citealp{chang2023covariate, zhao2023covariate, wang2024handling}).
-Parallelly, our work presents the first rigorous strategy for covariate adjustment with outcome missingness for testing Fisher's sharp null in the finite-population setting.
+Some other recent studies investigate covariate adjustment with outcome missingness from the model-based (super-population) perspective (e.g., \citealp{zhao2023covariate, wang2024handling}).
+Parallelly, our work presents the first rigorous strategy for covariate adjustment with outcome missingness in the design-based (finite-population) setting, which can ensure finite-population-exact type-I error rate control \textit{without} the need for correctly specifying either the outcome-generating or the missingness model.